 Your contributions are deducted each time you are paid or you can make lump sum payments yourself.
-Like your normal Scheme contributions, these attract tax relief, subject to you not exceeding the Annual Allowance.
+Like your normal Fund contributions, these attract tax relief, subject to you not exceeding the Annual Allowance.
 They are used to buy units in the investment funds you have chosen.

-Your BRASS Account also has tax benefits, for example, there is no capital gains tax payable on the capital growth of your fund.
+Your BRASS Account also has tax benefits, for example, there is no capital gains tax payable on the investment growth of your fund.

-When you can join BRASS
+When can you join BRASS?